 If you think you are engaged in this type of work and would like to present it at the EAT Conference on Friday, April 21, 2017, then please submit a structured abstract of no more than 250 words that contains sufficient detail for review.

-Abstracts are due by April 3, 2017 and should be submitted via submission form below.
+The deadline for Abstracts has been extended to April 9, 2017.
+Abstracts should be submitted via submission form below.

-Notice of Acceptance will be sent via email by April 7, 2017.
+Notice of Acceptance will be sent via email by end of the day on April 10, 2017.